 - When Can Babies Have Gripe Water?

-- How to Give Gripe Water to A Baby?
+- How to Give Gripe Water to a Baby

 - Side Effects of Gripe Water

-- Alternatives for Baby Gripe Water
+- Alternatives to Gripe Water

 - Tips for Choosing & Giving Gripe Water